 Thirdly, children tend to believe in magic and that magical things can happen.
 The great changes brought about through hypnosis are often ‘magical” in nature.

-I have helped children from the age of 8 to teenage to overcome:
+I have helped children aged 8 and upwards to overcome:

 - eating disorders